- AUSTRALIAN STUDY TOUR 2012

 Mr Alan Bedggood is the General Manager of the National Cultivar Evaluation Trials in Australia.

-The evaluation programme consists of, inter alia, ten winter grain crops (wheat, barley, oats, triticale, canola, pigeon peas, faba beans, dried peas, lentils and lupines).
+The evaluation programme consists of, inter alia, ten winter grain crops (wheat, barley, oats, triticale, canola, pigeon peas, faba beans, dried peas, lentils and lupins).
 The programme conducts 650 trials at 310 different venues.
 Only a few government research centres are used.

 The GRDC funds the project and it is controlled by a National Advisory Committee comprised as follows: